EgyptianEye/aws-cli-oidc/README.md

 - Registration OIDC/OAuth2 client for this CLI tool in the OIDC provider.
 Note: The OIDC provider must allow any port to be specified at the time of the request for loopback IP redirect URIs because this tool follows [RFC 8252 OAuth 2.0 for Native Apps 7.3 Loopback Interface Redirection](https://tools.ietf.org/html/rfc8252#section-7.3).

 Also depending on the federation type between AWS and the OIDC provider, requirements for the OIDC providers will change.

+Note: This tool has been updated to support [PKCE](https://oauth.net/2/pkce/).

 ### Federation type: OIDC